 - Adapt the curriculum.

 - Meet individual needs e.g. area of special interest, strengths of pupil.

 - 1:1 intervention/programme.

 - 1:1 support in class from Teacher (T) or Teaching Assistant (TA).

 - Group support in class from T or TA.

-- Group withdrawal from class with T or TA.
+Group withdrawal from class with T or TA.

 - Individual withdrawal from class with T or TA.

 - Booster groups.

 - Focus groups.

-- Focused homework.
+- Focused or additional home learning tasks.

-- Additional holiday homework.
+- Additional homework.

 - Liaison with parents about ways to support at home.

+- Liaison and referral to outside agencies.

 - Social skills groups.

 - ELSA groups (Emotional Literacy Support)

 - ELSA 1:1

+- Lego Therapy

 - Support parents with outside agencies/meetings, will accompany if needed.

 - Search for barriers to learning.

 - Set and review targets on an Individual Plan for your child.
 (We will share this with you and your child)